PhiloBiblon/philobiblon-to-wikibase/pb2wb/README.md

 # PhiloBiblon2Wikibase (beta)

-Migrates data from PhiloBiblon database to a Wikibase instance.
+Migrates base data from PhiloBiblon database to a Wikibase instance.

 Next steps assumes that you are using a Linux OS.